App-vNext/Polly/docs/migration-v8.md

 The main updates in the new registry include:

 - It's append-only, which means removal of items is not supported to avoid race conditions.
-- It's thread-safe and supports features like dynamic reloads and resource disposal.
+- It's thread-safe and supports features like dynamic reloading and resource disposal.
 - It allows dynamic creation and caching of resilience pipelines (previously known as policies in v7) using pre-registered delegates.
 - Type safety is enhanced, eliminating the need for casting between policy types.